TanyaSingh103/AI-Agent-Dashboard/README.md

 - SerpAPI: Used to perform web searches based on the generated queries.
 - Groq API: Processes the search results using custom prompts.
 - LangChain: A framework that enables the creation of custom agents to manage workflows.

+## Error Handling

+The AI Agent Dashboard includes robust error handling to ensure a smooth user experience:

+- Google Sheets API: Displays an error message if there is an issue with accessing the sheet (e.g., invalid credentials, incorrect range).
+- SerpAPI: Notifies the user if the web search fails due to invalid API keys, network issues, or missing results.
+- Groq API: Alerts the user if the Groq API fails to process queries or if the model cannot generate a response.
+- General Error Logging: Errors for invalid inputs or processing failures are displayed as warnings or error messages in the Streamlit dashboard, ensuring users can debug issues easily.
+- Fallback for Missing Results: If no results are found for a query, a warning is displayed and logged as "No results found."

+These mechanisms ensure that the app does not crash during unexpected errors and provides actionable feedback to the user.